 But these powerful models typically come with slower speeds and higher costs.

-To optimize efficiency, it's smart to use an advanced model like Claude for the heavy lifting of complex logic, then switch to a cheaper, faster model to extract and deliver the key outputs.
+To optimize efficiency, it's smart to use an advanced model like Claude for the heavy lifting of complex logic, then switch to smaller models that are cheaper and faster to extract and deliver the key outputs.

 Anthropic's Claude 3 offers a suite of powerful language models, each with its own unique strengths and tradeoffs.
 Understanding these differences is key to optimizing your AI workflows for maximum efficiency and impact.